Short Game Course intro thumbnail

 3. Ease Up On the Grip Pressure

-If you want to develop better chip shots, you need a softer grip.
+To develop better chip shots, you need a softer grip.
 The soft grip promotes a smoother swing, a better tempo, and more consistency.
 You’ll also be less likely to completely lock your lower body in.

 4. Larger Grips Can Help

-A larger grip on your irons and wedge can help provide some stability through impact.
+A larger grip on your irons and wedge can provide some stability through impact.
 When chipping, even just the slightest turn or twist of the clubhead can lead to decreased accuracy and poor results.

 5. No Tension Through Impact